derrick-enam-azameti/official_jewelries/README.md

 - Next.js: A fast, modern framework for building web applications.
 - Redux: Manages state effectively for a smoother and more reliable user experience.
 - APIs: Enhance functionality and provide real-time data for product updates.

+## How to Get Started
+- Clone the repository to your local machine.
+- Install dependencies using npm install or yarn install.
+- Run the development server with npm run dev or yarn dev.
+- Visit http://localhost:3000 in your browser to explore the app.